-Occurring during uptrends, the Head and Shoulder pattern is a reversal pattern which is considered to be very reliable.
-However, it is not a very common formation but once identified it can provide benefit to those trading with it.
+Occurring during uptrends, the Head and Shoulder pattern is a reversal pattern which is considered to be very reliable in crypto and other markets.
+It is not a very common formation but once identified it can provide benefit to those trading with it.

 Head and Shoulders is a bearish reversal pattern with a bullish equivalent called the Inverted Head and Shoulders pattern – as it occurs during downtrends and the head actually represents the lowest point of the formation.
 All basic rules that apply to standard version also apply to the inverted one, so we will only look at one version, the standard Head and Shoulders pattern.